kobben/TMT/README.md

-## Thematic Map Tutor.
+## Thematic Map Tutor

-NatAtlas Viewer is an HTML5 webapplication using  Vega-Lite.
+Thematic Map Tutor is an HTML5 webapplication using  Vega-Lite for cartography.
 It offers a web-app to learn how to create correct thematic maps using the Cartographic Grammar as taught in various courses in ITC.
 Check out stable test versions on <http://kartoweb.itc.nl/TMT/>
 (not always the latest version, that one is always in this GitHub)...